Are you eligible?

 Plant your tree at the address indicated on the purchase form.

-Respect the required spacing near infrastructures (e.g. fence, power line, house wall, etc.).
-Refer to the species sheet downloadable on our website or available here Choose the Right Tree or Shrub tool | Hydro-Quebec (hydroquebec.com)
+Respect the required distances from structures such as fences, power lines, house walls, etc. Refer to the Tree Info Sheets on our website or available here Choose the Right Tree or Shrub tool | Hydro-Québec (hydroquebec.com)

 pyrus 4 dans 1 poirier 4 dans 1 fleurs 4 in 1 Pear tree flowers

-Our financial contributions
+Our financial contributors

 Our trees